-EU relations and cooperation with Dominica are carried out both on bilateral and regional basis, the latter within the framework of the on-going EU-CELAC and EU-CARIFORUM dialogues.
-Dominica is party to the Partnership Agreement between the members of the African, Caribbean and Pacific Group of States and the European Union and its Member States, the "Cotonou Agreement".
+EU relations and cooperation with Dominica are carried out both on bilateral and regional basis, the latter within the framework of the on-going EU-CARIFORUM dialogues.
+Dominica is party to the Partnership Agreement between the members of the African, Caribbean and Pacific Group of States and the European Union and its Member States, the "Cotonou Agreement".and

 The EU-Dominica cooperation strategy for the period 2008-2013 focuses at 80% on General Budgetary Support to assist the Government in implementing its home-grown Growth and Social Protection Strategy (GSPS).
 Water, energy, health, and tourism are focal sectors.

 At regional level, the Caribbean is pioneer in signing, in October 2008, the Economic Partnership Agreement (EPA), between the Caribbean Forum (CARIFORUM countries) and the EU, a framework to help make trade, investment and development assistance easier for all parties, in particular promoting regional integration.
 Dominica is a signatory of the EPA and ratified the agreement in November 2009.

 In November 2012 the member states of the EU and the Caribbean adopted the new Joint Caribbean-European Union Partnership Strategy .
 This Strategy will enhance Caribbean– European Union relations and broaden the engagement by adding a political pillar to the traditionally development and trade cooperation based relationship with the Caribbean region.
 The strategy focuses on Regional Integration, Haiti Reconstruction, Climate Change and Natural Disasters, Crime and Security, and Joint Action in Multilateral Fora.

 The EU-CELAC Summit takes place on 10 & 11 June 2015 in Brussels.